exp111/exp111.github.io/_posts/2020-5-26-Nostalgia.md

 We can't input anymore than 8 buttons, pressing Start does nothing and Select resets it.
 We could try to brute force it, but where is the fun in that...

-## Time to look what's under the hood or
+## Time to look what's under the hood or:
 ### The nerdy fun stuff

 Boot up Ghidra and import the .gba file.